abpio/abp-commercial-docs/en/studio/solution-explorer.md

 ## Module

 A [module](./concepts.md#module) is a sub-solution that can contains zero, one or multiple [packages](./concepts.md#package).
 Each module is considered a .NET solution.
-We can add or import an existing module to the solution, with each module only able to be added once.
+We can create or import an existing module to the solution, with each module only able to be added once.
 When you right-click the module, it opens the context-menu where you can see the following options:

 ![module-context-menu](./images/solution-explorer/module-context-menu.png)